Ko Kut: History

 The island and the entire Trat province emerged as a crucial trading hub during the Rattanakosin era (1782-1932) due to its strategic location on the route to Siam's capital city.
 As the Eastern traffic intensified, pirates began to gather in this region and its neighboring islands.

 Following the decline of the piracy era, the island's inhabitants primarily relied on cultivating rubber, fruits, and coconut trees until the development of a local tourism industry in the 1990s.

 Dispute

-The Ko Kut dispute involves a sovereignty disagreement between Thailand and Cambodia over Ko Kut.
-Historically, Ko Kut was disputed between Thailand and Cambodia in the mid-1960s.
+Ko Kut was disputed between Thailand and Cambodia in the mid-1960s.

-Under the 1907 Siamese-French Border Treaty, a continuation of an earlier agreement between Siam and France, which controlled Cambodia at the time, France ceded some of its previously claimed territory around Ko Kut to Siam, including several small islands in the Sea of Siam.
-After Cambodia's independence in 1954, despite Cambodia's claims to several sea areas and islets around the border, the 1907 Treaty remained the legal basis for the recognition of Ko Kut as part of Thailand.
-Consequently, despite Cambodia's claims, Thailand retained control over Ko Kut under this international treaty, which designated the island as part of Siam (now Thailand).
+Under the 1907 Siamese-French Border Treaty, a continuation of an earlier agreement between Siam and France, which controlled Cambodia at the time.
+In this agreement, France ceded some of its previously claimed territory around Ko Kut to Siam, including several small islands in the Sea of Siam.
+After Cambodia's independence in 1954, despite Cambodia's claims to several sea areas and islets around the border, the 1907 Treaty was still recognized as the legal basis for the recognition of Ko Kut as part of Thailand.
+Therefore, despite Cambodia's claims, Thailand retained control over Ko Kut under this international treaty, which designated the island as part of Siam (now Thailand).

-In recent years, the dispute has gained renewed attention.
-Cambodian Prime Minister Hun Manet has emphasized the need for "political maturity and national responsibility" in handling sensitive sovereignty issues, advocating for peaceful negotiations rather than public confrontation.
-Thai officials, including Deputy Prime Minister Phumtham Wechayachai, have reaffirmed Thailand's sovereignty over Ko Kut, citing the 1907 treaty as the legal foundation for Thailand's control.
-They maintain that ongoing maritime boundary discussions do not affect the island's status as part of Trat Province.

-The dispute highlights broader issues of national sovereignty, historical legacies, and regional diplomacy in Southeast Asia.
-While Ko Kut remains internationally recognized as part of Thailand, the disagreement underscores the complexities of territorial and maritime claims in the region.